kanwalgupta/tweeter/README.md

 ## Features

-- post, view, and like tweets using a randomly generated name
+- post, view using a randomly generated name
-- responsive design